fangpenlin/gluttony/README.txt

 Oops, the graph is a little bit messy.
 Currently, the layout of graph is not handled properly.
-However, it's not a big deal, you can output the graph as dot or pickle format file for further processing.
+However, it's not a big deal, you can output the graph as dot or JSON format file for further processing.

 Output Graphviz File
 --------------------